ycl-the-lyc/ubc-study-notes/cpen-211/cpen-211.typ

 The flip can only flop when $"EN" = 1$.

 Multiple flip-flops using one clock and a set of inputs is called a register.

+== Timing
+#definition(title: [Propagation Delay])[
+  The maximum delay from input to output, $t_"pcq"$.
+]

+#definition(title: [Contamination Delay])[
+  The minimum delay from input to output, $t_"ccq"$.
+]

+The reason for minimum delay being "contamination" is that it would cause rapid logic changes before signal stabilizes after maximum delay.

+During a sample period, the signal being sampled must be stable sometime before the sampling trigger, and sometime after that trigger.

+#definition[
+  / Setup time: time before trigger data must be stable, $t_"setup"$.
+  / Hold time: time after trigger data must be stable, $t_"hold"$.
+  / Aperture time: time around trigger data must be stable, $t_"a"$.
+]

+The _dynamic discipline_ states that, in a sequential circuit, intput must be stable during $t_"a"$.
+When it is violated, the final output is chosen random between 0 and 1.

+=== Metastability
+Like tossing a coin, only for it to land on the edge, a sequential circuit can land in metastable states, where pulses keep it in no stable state.
+For example, a S-R latch can have two alternating pulses that activates each gate at a time.

+A metastable state will finally fall to a stable state, but it takes more time.

+A way to reduce metastability is to make a possibly metastable output an input, than capture that input in clock cycles.
+For example, two flip-flops in series.
+A clock cycle is _almost_ enough for output of the first flip-flop to stabilize.

+=== Finite State Machine
+#definition(title: [Finite State Machine])[
+  A finite state machine (FSM) is a circuit whose output depends on its current state and inputs.
+]

+#definition(title: [Moore FSM])[
+  A Moore FSM is an FSM whose output does not depend on external inputs.
+]

+#definition(title: [Mealy FSM])[
+  A Mealy FSM is an FSM whose output does depend on external inputs.
+]

+A state machine should have
+- state register;
+- combinational logic.

+The register is easily imagined by a flip-flop, where the input is the next state, and the output is the current state.

+The current state is input for the combinational logic.
+Optionally, an external signal can also be an combinational logic input.

+To design a Moore FSM,
++ Define clock cycle, how many bits and how many combinations are used?
++ Create state transition table: in which state, at which input, at what clock count, what is the next state?
++ Make a truth table for current state, next state and output.
++ Draw Karnaugh maps to determine each boolean logic for each input for each state.
++ Draw the schematic.